xiewenwei/sneakers_packer/README.md

 ## Installation

+Intall the `sneakers' gem first. see [sneakers](https://github.com/jondot/sneakers)

-Add this line to your application's Gemfile:
+Then add this line to your application's Gemfile:

 ```ruby
 gem 'sneakers_packer'